-- 1. Prior or active unstable or progressive major psychiatric or neurologic condition that would not show improvement and could hide treatment effect and is not related to SARS-CoV-2 infection, at the investigator's discretion, including, but not limited to, the following examples: - a.
+- 1. Prior or active unstable or progressive major psychiatric or neurologic condition that would not show improvement and could hide treatment effect, at the investigator's discretion, including, but not limited to, the following examples: - a.
 Progressive neurodegenerative disease, such as Alzheimer's disease, Parkinson's disease, etc. - b.
 Past traumatic brain injury occurrence still associated with active post-concussive symptoms - c.
-Uncontrolled seizure disorder, such as having at least one seizure in the last year that is adjudicated by clinical judgement - d.
+Uncontrolled seizure disorder, such as having at least one seizure in the last year that is adjudicated by clinical judgment - d.
 Post-stroke deficits that may interfere with assessment, such as language or communication difficulties, aphasia, etc. - e.
 Formal thought disorders, such as schizophrenia, etc. - f.
 Any neuropsychiatric or neurologic disorder uncontrolled for the previous six months or that may interfere with assessment, at discretion of the investigator - 2.
 Known prior diagnosis of myalgic encephalomyelitis/chronic fatigue syndrome, not related to SARS-CoV-2 infection - 3.
-Known active acute SARS-CoV-2 infection \leq 4 weeks from consent - 4.
-Current use of symptomatic therapies including prescribed or illicit stimulants, amantadine, Nmethyl-D-aspartate receptor antagonists (e.g., memantine, dissociative drugs) - 5.
-Current use of a stimulant for treating any PASC-related symptom - 6.
+Known active acute SARS-CoV-2 infection ≤ 4 weeks from consent - 4.
+Current use of medications listed in Table 2\ - 5.
+History of electroconvulsive therapy - 6.
+Current use of any medication for treating PASC-related symptoms - 7.
+Attention-deficit/hyperactivity disorder (ADHD) diagnosis following the onset of PASC\\ - 8.
 Current diagnosis of alcohol and substance use disorders - a.
-Prior use disorders acceptable if abstinence achieved and maintained for at least 12 months before study enrollment - 7.
-Insufficient visual, auditory, and motor function to participate in intervention and assessments - 8.
-Known pregnancy - 9.
-Current or recent use (within the last 2 months) of intervention - 10.
-Known allergy/sensitivity/hypersensitivity to components of the intervention or comparator - 11.
-Currently receiving/using intervention from another clinical trial, such as another RECOVER trial - 12.
+Prior use disorders acceptable if abstinence achieved and maintained for at least 12 months before study enrollment - 9.
+Insufficient visual, auditory, and motor function to participate in intervention and assessments - 10.
+Known pregnancy

+- 11. Current or recent use (within the last 2 months) of the intervention\\\ - 12.
+Known allergy/sensitivity/hypersensitivity to components of the intervention or comparator\\\ - 13.
+Currently receiving/using intervention from another clinical trial, such as another RECOVER trial\\\\ - 14.
 Any condition that would make the participant, in the opinion of the investigator, unsuitable for the study - a.
-The site investigator has the discretion to determine whether a participant is too cognitively impaired to participate and should instead be referred for clinical evaluation. - Relevant if only one intervention appendix is open at the time of enrollment, though exclusion may be qualified in the appendix.
-If multiple intervention appendices are open, a participant may be excluded from any intervention appendix based on contraindications listed in the intervention appendix, current use of intervention, or known allergy/sensitivity/hypersensitivity and still remain eligible for the remaining intervention appendices.
+The site investigator has the discretion to determine whether a participant is too cognitively impaired to participate and should instead be referred for clinical evaluation. - \ Participants who are currently taking prohibited medications (Table 2) or alternative therapies (Table 2, Section 6.4.2) may undergo a 30-day washout period, which will be determined by the site principal investigator based on standard of care practices.
+However, if the site principal investigator determines that the participants must continue taking their current medication regimens or alternative therapies, then the participants will be ineligible for enrollment. - \\Participants diagnosed with ADHD prior to PASC-related symptoms and who are compliant on stable doses of medication may participate per the investigator's discretion.
+Participants should agree to maintain a stable dose of their medication while in the trial. - \\\ Relevant if only one intervention appendix is open at the time of enrollment, though exclusion may be qualified in the appendix.
+If multiple intervention appendices are open, a participant may be excluded from any intervention appendix based on contraindications listed in the intervention appendix, current use of intervention, or known allergy/sensitivity/hypersensitivity and still remain eligible for the remaining intervention appendices. - \\\\Following another interventional trial's end-of-study visit, participants must wait 90 days before enrolling into NEURO.